 Bartlett: I guess the point is there are consequences for our actions.
 Funny, huh.
-How a book can have such an impact.
-(3-4)

-Each of the two parties feels more sinned against than sinning (traumatizing) (traumatized) and hence Khaled's reply seems to be both an apparent warning to the police officers who have come to his apartment all of a sudden violating his privacies and an intrinsic one to Khaled himself who, as an interrogated suspect, must be direct and good with them.
+How a book can have such an impact. $(^{\psi}-\xi)$ his privacies and an intrinsic one to Khaled himself who, as an interrogated suspect, must be direct and good with them.
 It has been agued above that traumatized police officers rely on cynicism as an indication of both feeling others no emotional connection and seeing themselves as powerful and superior.
 The two officers have come to Khaled's apartment with a certain agenda in mind and a misconception that he must be a suspect, if not a terrorist, since he is an Arab Muslim!
-They, like most Americans, use the two words-Arab and Muslim interchangeably without differentiating that most Arabs are Muslims and most Muslims are not Arabs.
+They, like most Americans, use the two words-Arab and Muslim-interchangeably without differentiating that most Arabs are Muslims and most Muslims are not Arabs.
 Their misconception is based on the negative stereotyping about Arabs and Muslims.